RCS AIG Program

 Grades K-3 AIG Services

 The K-3 program is intended to nurture and develop the potential of these students.
-Students may be identified for informal placement and are cluster-grouped in classes.
+Students may be identified for talent development and are cluster-grouped in classes.
 The instructional coach provides indirect support by collaborating weekly with the regular classroom teachers to plan instruction and review various types of assessment data.
 The instructional coach also provides enrichment resources that can be used as lesson extensions or for differentiation.

 Grades 4-5 AIG Services

 At this level, AIG students are cluster-grouped in classes.
 The instructional coach collaborates weekly with the regular classroom teachers to plan instruction, teach, and assess AIG students.
 Additional opportunities offered include science and math fairs, after-school clubs, Continental Math League, Battle of the Books, and A.S.P.I.R.E. a week long summer enrichment camp.

 At the middle school level, students are subject-grouped according to their area of identification.
 The instructional coaches collaboratively plan with instructional staff to ensure appropriate services for gifted learners.
 Coaching cycles are utilized to facilitate teacher growth and improvement in instructional practices.
 Additional opportunities offered include science fairs, field trips, after-school clubs, Middle School Academic Challenge Competition, Battle of the Books, and A.S.P.I.R.E. a week long summer enrichment camp.

 Grades 9-13 AIG Services